How Leadership Coaching Works: A Behind-the-Scenes Look

 To redesign the environment: 3-6 months months

 This isn’t a weekend workshop where you feel inspired then nothing changes.
 This is architectural work.
-It takes time.
+Sure, it takes time.
 But it lasts.

-Most executives who do this work stay with coaching for 12-18 months.
+Most executives who do this work stay with coaching for 9-18 months.
 Not because they’re dependent on it.
 Because once you start seeing patterns, you keep finding new ones to address.
+And as you find new ones to address, you’ll see your career flourish.

 What You Need to Bring